Haarballen bei Katzen

 To avoid the health problems listed above in your furry friend, you can prevent hairballs in cats in a number of ways.
 It is important to keep the number of swallowed hairs as low as possible and to make it easier to excrete them.

-• Malt paste: Malt paste consists of a lot of fiber, fats and oils and has a mild laxative effect.
-The fiber stimulates the intestines and excretes hairballs more quickly.
-The oily and fatty consistency of the paste also makes excretion easier.
+• malt paste: Malt paste is made up of a lot of fiber, fats and oils and has a mild laxative effect.
+The fiber stimulates the intestines and expels hairballs more quickly.
+The oily and fatty nature of the paste also makes excretion easier.

 • Nutrition: In general, you can support your cat's diet by using food that is high in fiber.
 You can also add a few drops of oil to the wet or dry food to facilitate intestinal transit.
-However, you should only use oil that is suitable for cats to consume.
-It is best to discuss this measure with your vet beforehand.
+However, you should only use oil that is suitable for consumption by cats.
+It is best to discuss this measure with your veterinarian beforehand.

 • Several small meals: You can also adjust your cat's diet so that you feed him several small meals of wet or dry food throughout the day.
-This also stimulates intestinal activity and ensures that hair is removed from the body more quickly.
+This also stimulates intestinal activity and ensures that hair is transported out of the body more quickly.

 • Brushing and combing: Another useful tip is to help your cat groom its fur.
 Get a brush that is tailored to your cat's fur and brush your cat's fur regularly.
 This way you can remove dead hair by hand and prevent your cat from swallowing it during grooming.